tenko/ECSMicroLib/README.md

 These are the boards I have on hand and are able to test.
 Most *STM32F4*, *STM32L4*, *STM32C5* boards/*MCU* would work if the *RAM* is correctly adjusted for in the config.

-Note that the *STM32C5 MCU* familiy is new and I could only get the *STMicroelectronics* original software and hardware to work with flashing the device.
+As *STM32C5* is a new *MCU* family the latest *GIT* version of [stlink](https://github.com/stlink-org/stlink) is needed to flash this *MCU*.
+If this is not available the *STMicroelectronics* original software can be used.
 The *CLI* version of the tools in [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html) is recommended and the paths in *boards/build.mk* must be verified for your installation.
 The *Makefile* target is then *mxflash*, *mxserver* for *STM32C5* support.

-The [ECS](https://ecs.openbrace.org/) compiler support more targets like *AVR*, *AVR32*, *Xtensa* so it should be possible to support more architectures.
+The [ECS](https://ecs.openbrace.org/) compiler support more targets like *AVR*, *AVR32*, *Xtensa* so it should be possible to support more architectures and boards.

 ## Installation